 If your nonprofit has never written a grant before, it may be helpful to look at the grant requirements released by a handful of local funders.
 Find the prominent community foundations and family foundations in your area.
 Look at their websites.
 If you can find an application, RFP, or other grant submission guidelines, you’ll get a better sense of what they—and other funders—require for a grant.
 Can you meet all of those requirements before you get started with grant writing?

 Most grant applications require a range of attachments: one or two of your most recent 990s, organization and program budgets, a list of current board members, articles of incorporation and bylaws, and more.
 Making sure you have all of these items organized and ready will help you apply for your first grant.
 If you don’t have three years of operations and aren’t filing 990s, you aren’t going to qualify for most grants.
-Be patient and get organized before you apply.
+Patience is key.

 Building a strong organization